 Federation Rules and Procedures – This document is approved by the Council and it details the terms of reference for all the committees, the Council delegations, accounting, gifts and insurance principles, travel and operational expenses and managing the BWF funds.

-Federation Code of Ethics – Council – Executive Board – Staff – This document describes the various codes of conduct and the responsibilities and obligations of individuals within the BWF.
+Code of Ethics – This document describes the various codes of conduct and the responsibilities and obligations of individuals within the BWF.
 It details what is acceptable / unacceptable personal conduct.
 The Code defines the most important core values, principles for behaviour and conduct of personnel in the BWF and its affiliates.
 The related Codes of Conduct which describe the types of conduct and behaviour of people performing particular roles in the activities of the BWF.

-Federation Judicial Procedures – The guidelines and describe the steps and stages an individual or organisation takes when it appeals a decision of the BWF.
+BWF Judicial Procedures – This describes the steps required to bring a case against an individual or organisation.
 It describes the disciplinary and appeals processes and the rights of an appellant for a fair hearing.

 Complaint Guidelines and Procedures – the general guidelines for anyone who wishes to make a complaint to the BWF.